Harriet Cohen: Other relationships

-The British Prime Minister Ramsay MacDonald is one of her more prominent relationships.
-Harriet Cohen became close to MacDonald during the period when he was Prime Minister from 1929 to 1935, at a time of economic instability and depression which saw the rise of Nazism and Fascism in Europe.
+British Prime Minister Ramsay MacDonald was one of her more prominent relationships.
+Cohen became close to MacDonald during the period when he was Prime Minister from 1929 to 1935, at a time of economic instability and depression which saw the rise of Nazism and Fascism in Europe.
 It was rumoured that MacDonald and Cohen became lovers.
 Their letters reflect a closeness; and she often visited him alone at 10 Downing Street and his home in Hampstead.
 Certainly many people did believe they were lovers and Cohen was often referred to as "the old man's darling".

 Cohen was also close to Max Beaverbrook, the founder of Express newspapers and an important entrepreneur of the day.
 Cohen was introduced to the business tycoon Max Beaverbrook by Arnold Bennett in 1923.
 Beaverbrook was instantly charmed by Cohen and invited her to dine regularly with him from 1923 and through him met Lord Rothermere and Lloyd George.
 Beaverbrook and Cohen often met at her house, as noted in her autobiography A Bundle of Time.
 He was besotted with her in his own way and showered her regularly with a hundred or more roses.

-Ralph Vaughan Williams was an intimate lifelong friend of Harriet Cohen.
+Ralph Vaughan Williams was an intimate lifelong friend of Cohen.
 His letters to her reveal a flirtatious relationship, regularly reminding her of the thousands of kisses that she owed him.
-He was a regular visitor to her home and often attended Cohen's little parties that she held for her friends.
+He was a regular visitor to her home and often attended parties that Cohen held for her friends.
 She loved entertaining and inviting famous and prominent people.
 Cohen premiered Vaughan Williams' "Hymn Tune Prelude" in 1930 which he dedicated to her.
 She later introduced the piece throughout Europe during her concert tours.
-In 1933 she then premiered his Piano Concerto in C major, a work which was once again dedicated to her.
+In 1933 she premiered his Piano Concerto in C major, a work which was once again dedicated to her.
 Cohen was given the exclusive right to play the piece for a period of time.

-Harriet Cohen first played for Edward Elgar in 1914 at a party when she was 18.
-They became close friends and this lasted until his death in 1934.
+Cohen first played for Edward Elgar in 1914 at a party when she was 18.
+They became close friends until his death in 1934.
 In 1933 Cohen organised a concert in his honour under the patronage of the King and Queen.
 Undoubtedly Elgar doted on Cohen and closely followed her career, giving her constant support.
 Under Elgar's direction she made a recording of his Piano Quintet with the Stratton String Quartet.
 Elgar had only sketched it but he gave the short score to Harriet for the recording.

 H. G. Wells was part of Harriet Cohen's circle of male admirers from the 1920s.
 After Wells parted from writer and novelist Rebecca West, it is well known that Wells took up brief liaisons with other women.
 Harriet Cohen is highly likely to have been one of these, as various letters from her private collection and interviews suggest.
 She had a magnetic personality and beauty which Wells found irresistible.